CarlottaDP/Binary_Algorithm/README.md

                                          If this score is greater than or equal to the fix threshold value the algorithm returns 'FALSE' or '0'

+ # The Algorithm Dinamics

+⚪ The model will repeat an epoch until the perceptron has reached the number of epochs available or it has learned the task.

+⚪ Within each epoch the algorithm is programmed to iterate through the whole data set.

+⚪ within each iteration the algorithm looks for the *value-error* between the value given by its activation function and the desired output.

+⚪ At such point, the if this value-error is different from *0* If error is different from zero then the Algorithm will adjust its weight again.

                                          The Classification process